sybernix/lang-exchange-lk/docs/thesis.md

 ![alt_text](images/image44.png "image_tooltip")

-This is the “Learners” page.
-Here you will see tiles containing potential language partners whom you have not followed.
-Each tile will show the user’s profile picture, full name, language infor, and a follow button.
-Here, you can connect with new language partners.
+The image above shows the “Explore” page.
+In this page, you can see posts from all the potential language partners irrespective of whether you follow them or not.
+Hence, you will be able to discover ideas and resources from people whom you haven’t connected yet.
+This page also can be used to find an instant partner.
+For example, if none of your connected partners are online at a time, you can post on this page requesting for anyone online to chat.
+This way, you are assured to have someone to learn with always.